 - Royalist: Roundhead Cavalry Fails to Charge, The Hotham's Plot, Carew's Plot, Parliamentarian Ship Captured - Parliamentarian: The Hothams' Plot is Foiled, Carew's Plot is Foiled, Bradford Clubmen, The Excise Ordnance Raises War Funds.

 Then shuffle each deck.

 The Victory Point marker is placed in the 1 space on the 'For the King' side of the Victory Track.
-The Year marker is placed on the 1644 space and the Turn marker on the I space.
+The Year marker is placed on the 1644 space.